 As you can imagine, the acoustics of this place are quite spectacular.
 Many concerts took place at this church.

-In fact, one of my favorite bands, Mor ve Otesi performed at Hagia Eirene.
+In fact, one of my favorite bands, Mor ve Otesi, performed at Hagia Eirene.
 It was an amazing performance, and I still watch it from time to time.
-If you want, you can listen to it on YouTube.
+Here is the video of the performance.